 The initial time commitment for a mentor and mentee relationship is one year.
 However, most often this relationship continues on much longer.
 Some relationships begin in elementary school and endure through high school and even into adulthood.
 Although most students are in elementary school when paired with a mentor, middle and high school students may also be matched.

 Mentors and mentees typically spend 6-8 hours together each month, enjoying a variety of activities, such as arts and crafts, board games, outdoor activities, sports and volunteering.
 There are currently over 25 active mentor-mentee pairs in the program.

-Or start the application process using the links below:
+You can start the Mentoring application process using the links below:

 Parent/Tot Social Groups